Purpose

 `git stash drop`, `git rebase`, or any other destructive or

 remote-mutating git operation.
-Operator confirmation is the primary
+Operator confirmation is the enforcement;

 - MUST follow project conventions for commit messages: no AI-attribution